marzdrel/talks-enum/enums.md

 ## Enums
 One word title inspired by "Boundaries", Ruby Conf 2012 talk by Gary Bernhardt
 <!-- .element: class="fragment" -->

+Notes:
+  - This is about Rails enums, but I wanted one word title, so no "Rails Enums"
 ---
 ## Enumerated type
 _From Wikipedia_

 In computer programming, an **enumerated type** (also called **enumeration**, **enum**, [...]) is a data type consisting of a set of named values called elements, members [...].

+Notes:
+  - Typ wyliczeniowy
 ---
 ## Native Enums in Ruby